Frequently Asked Questions

-Applicants will be expected to write a note introducing themselves to the professors leading the Humanities Research Intensive.
-We are interested in hearing about your previous experiences in the humanities, but please note that prior research experience is not necessary; enthusiasm and potential matter as much as prior accomplishments.
+Applicants will be expected to write a 300-500 word note introducing themselves to the professors leading the Humanities Research Intensive.
+We are interested in hearing about your previous experiences in the humanities, but please note that prior research experience is not necessary; enthusiasm and potential matter more than prior accomplishments.
 In your note, you will be asked to address the following prompts:

 - Describe what you hope to learn from this experience, including what questions you have about humanities research methods.

-- Describe previous experiences (coursework, class projects, personal projects, etc.) that have made you excited about studying humanities, and/or tell us about a question you wish you had an answer to—a topic (large or small) you would love to explore one day.
+- Tell us about a question you wish you had an answer to, or about a topic (large or small) that you would love to explore one day.

 *This section of the application has a limit of 3500 characters, or around 500 words.